muhme/joomla-branches-tester/README.md

 then overwritten with the source code from the respective Joomla development branch.
 The Joomla installation itself is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

+For the list of all Joomla Branches Tester scripts see [scripts/README.md](scripts/README.md).

 ## Installation

 ### Prerequisites